fone32/desqview-examples/README.md

  * DESQview-oblivious: those are DOS or DOS Extended applications that are not aware of DESQView presence nor functionality.
  * DESQview-aware: those are DOS programs that checks for DESQView presence so they could ran a bit more efficiently under DESQView environment
  * DESQview-specific: those are applications written specifically for DESQView taking advantage of DESQview api and it's functionality

+DESQview even in 386 version does not allow full hardware virtualization since it is based on VCPI and whole concept of VCPI is to enable application to have access to mode switching and memory management functions so that memory managers, task switchers and DOS extenders can coexist.
+As a side effect DOS Extenders runs in privilege (ring 0) level under VCPI on 386+ CPUs.
+This means that DOS Extender running under DESQview 386 will run in ring 0 and DESQview can't virtualize its access to underlying hardware.
+In case of DESQview running on 286 CPU protected mode is not being used at all and VCPI requires 386 or higher CPU.

+Therefore DESQview uses couple of different methods to handle DESQview-oblivious applications.
+If DESQview can recognize the application being loaded and it contains a special patch for it, the loader will patch the program before execution takes place.
+This allow DESQview to handle application that misbehave - access IO ports or gfx memory directly for example - even without protected mode on 286.
+Additionally if a PIF (Windows Program Information File dating back to IBM TopView) or DVQ (DESQvie Program Information File) is available, memory limits and other options will be applied to the execution environment of loaded application.

 DESQview and DOS Extenders
 ==========================